spaceml-org/ml4floods/jupyterbook/content/about.md

  > Mateo-Garcia, G. et al. [Towards global flood mapping onboard low cost satellites with machine learning](https://www.nature.com/articles/s41598-021-86650-z). _Scientific Reports 11, 7249_ (2021).

-This work is part of the [SpaceML](http://spaceml.org/) toolbox repository.
+This work is also part of the [SpaceML](http://spaceml.org/).
 [SpaceML](http://spaceml.org/) contains a set of tools for *"building the Machine Learning (ML) infrastructure needed to streamline and super-charge intelligent applications, automation and robotics needed to explore deep space and better manage our planetary spaceship for mutual benefit"*.

  ## Contributors